Disney’s Blizzard Beach

 Disney’s Blizzard Beach Water Park is one of two water parks at the Walt Disney World Resort, the other being Typhoon Lagoon.

-If you have teenagers they will probably prefer the slides at Blizzard Beach whereas small children will have more fun at Typhoon Lagoon.
-If you have time/money why not visit both!!
+If you have teenagers, they will probably prefer the slides at Blizzard Beach, whereas small children will have more fun at Typhoon Lagoon.
+If you have time and money, why not visit both?!

 Annual Refurbishment

-Both Blizzard Beach and Typhoon Lagoon are closed for refurbishment each year for a couple of months during the winter but never at the same time so one park or the other is always open.
+Blizzard Beach and Typhoon Lagoon are closed for refurbishment each year for a couple of months during the winter but never simultaneously, so one park or the other is always open.

-Both parks closed when the COVID-19 pandemic hit and since then Blizzard Beach and Typhoon Lagoon are alternating open times.
-This means at any time of the year only one Disney water park is open, there is no longer an overlap.
+Both parks closed when the COVID-19 pandemic hit, and since then, Blizzard Beach and Typhoon Lagoon have alternated open times.
+This means that at any time of the year, only one Disney water park is open; there is no longer an overlap.

 Blizzard Beach Water Park Overview

-The story behind Blizzard Beach is that it is set in an alpine ski resort complete with chair lifts, where some of the snow has melted turning the slalom courses, bobsled and toboggan runs into downhill waterslides.
+The story behind Blizzard Beach is that it is set in an alpine ski resort complete with chair lifts.
+Some of the snow has melted, turning the slalom courses, bobsled, and toboggan runs into downhill waterslides.
 It first opened in 1995.

-It is a weird situation where you are surrounded by “snow” whilst bathing in water at a steady 80–82 degrees F all year round.
+It is weird to be surrounded by “snow” while bathing in water at a steady 80–82 degrees F all year round.

 The Travel Channel voted Blizzard Beach the number 2 water park in the whole of the USA (the number 1 water park was the Schlitterbahn Waterpark in Texas)

-Like all the water parks in Florida, it gets particularly busy in the summer months so generally, it is best to visit in the afternoon though bear in mind the park will close once it is full.
+Like all the water parks in Florida, it gets particularly busy in the summer months, so it is generally best to visit in the afternoon.
+However, bear in mind that the park will close once it is full.

-There are a number of quick service restaurants or you can bring your own food into the park and eat in one of the picnic areas but note that you may not bring alcohol into the park or glass containers for obvious reasons.
+There are a number of quick-service restaurants, or you can bring your own food into the park and eat in one of the picnic areas.
+However, for obvious reasons, you may not bring alcohol or glass containers into the park.

-The centrepiece of Blizzard Beach is Mount Gushmore where you will find a number of big thrill slides.
+The centerpiece of Blizzard Beach is Mount Gushmore, where you will find several big thrill slides.

 You can access the top of Mount Gushmore either by walking up the steps or taking the chair ski lift.

-Blizzard Beach caters for children of all ages so even little ones can enjoy themselves in the water whilst the bigger ones can have fun on the bigger and faster slides.
+Blizzard Beach caters to children of all ages, so even little ones can enjoy themselves in the water whilst the bigger ones can have fun on the bigger and faster slides.

-In 2016, Disney introduced the Frozen Summer Games where you could play in either Team Kristoff or Team Olaf.
+In 2016, Disney introduced the Frozen Summer Games, which allowed you to play on either Team Kristoff or Team Olaf.

 Blizzard Beach Rides